-Includes Crime Statistics for Calendar Years (CYs) 2018, 2019 & 2020
+Includes Crime Statistics for Calendar Years (CYs) 2019, 2020 & 2021

 The Mercyhurst University North East Campus consists of 13 buildings on about 84 acres of land in North East, Pa.
 The campus is bordered to the north by Sunset Drive, to the south by West Division Street, to the east by Lake Street, and to the west by North Pearl Street.
 The North East campus also includes several outbuildings to the northwest of the university.
+A Public Sefety Institute and Licensed Practical Nursing building is of the university.
 A Public Safety Institute and Licensed Practical Nursing building is located at 5999 Station Road and a swimming pool building is located at 43 North Lake Street.
+On December 24, 2021, the North East campus closed and was consolidated into the Erie campus.

-There are about 177 students, out of a total of more than 584, living on the Mercyhurst North East campus, and there are approximately 85 full-time and 35 part-time employees.
+There are about 0 students, out of a total of more than 266, living on the Mercyhurst North East campus, and there are approximately 33 full-time and 3 part-time employees.